 Intrepid Theatre, producer of the Victoria Fringe, is located on the traditional and unceded territories, of the Lekwungen People, now known as the Songhees and Esquimalt Nations.
 We are committed to offering creative opportunities to artists and audiences, and building inclusive festivals that connect diverse communities through performance.

 WHAT IS THE FRINGE INDIGENOUS ARTIST PROGRAM?
-The Fringe IAP is a new program in its 3rd year that provides access and mentorship for local artists who identify as Indigenous, and wish to produce work as part of the Victoria Fringe.
+The Fringe IAP is in its 4th year and provides access and mentorship for local artists who identify as Indigenous, and wish to produce work as part of the Victoria Fringe.
 The program incorporates collaborative mentorship, access to resources and support to strengthen participating artist’s producing skill-set and artistic practice based on their predetermined goals.
 The framework for the first Fringe IAP was devised by Two Spirit artist and activist John Aitken (who is of Coast Salish, Haida and Scottish ancestry) and Intrepid Theatre staff in 2017.
 Hy’ch-ka Siem to John for his invaluable input in shaping this program.

 WHAT IS THE FRINGE?
 The Victoria Fringe is an un-juried, uncensored international theatre festival that takes place each summer in venues around Victoria in late August – early September.
 Participating companies/artists bring their fully-produced shows to the festival, and receive 100% of their box office revenue.
 Ticket prices are affordable so the festival is accessible to the widest possible audience.
 Fringe artists have complete creative freedom and shows are not censored in any way.

 HOW DOES THE LOTTERY WORK?
 It is free to apply to the Fringe IAP lottery and if drawn as part of the Victoria Fringe, the successful artist will be provided with a bursary for the entire $620 participation fee.
 If you are not drawn for the Fringe IAP slot, your application will automatically go into the Fringe general lottery (drawn on January 15).
-Fringe IAP artists will never be highlighted, branded or considered different from shows in any other lottery categories.
 Participants will be required to self-produce their project and responsible for all risk associated with it.

 WHO IS IT FOR?
 This program is open to any artists living in Coast Salish, Nuu-chah-nulth or Kwakwaka’wakw territory who self-identify as Indigenous (includes First Nations, Métis and Inuit, proof of status not required), and assists artists who are looking to produce a show in the Victoria Fringe.
 As an open-access festival, the Victoria Fringe welcomes applications from a wide range of performance styles, traditions and artistic disciplines – anything goes at the Fringe!